* Businesses are reopening and they will need staff, hopefully you!

 Things you can do:

-– prioritise food and other essentials above rent as it will be harder for landlords to evict (see above re rent & evictions)
+– prioritise food and other essentials above rent as it is hard for landlords to evict (see above re rent & evictions)

 – ask your utility (electricity, gas, phone) providers for special consideration or payment plans for your bills because of financial hardship due to coronavirus.
 There are contacts for many providers here; otherwise look for a phone number on your bill.